 - Reference libraries host the baselines of assets reusable by architects in their activities per architecting organization.
-This information can: - either come from the lower architecting tiers in the enterprise organization, in which case the consistency and the relevance for the current tier is checked, or - be created and/or collected for lower tiers through architecting activities.
+This information can: - either come from the lower architecting levelss in the enterprise organization, in which case the consistency and the relevance for the current levels is checked, or - be created and/or collected for lower levels through architecting activities.